stormpath/stormpath-documentation/source/reference.rst

   * - ``accountConfig``
     - Object
     - N/A
-    - The Account configuration information for this Agent, as an embedded ``accountConfig`` object. (see below)
+    - The Account configuration information for this Agent, as an embedded ``accountConfig`` object.
+For more information see :ref:`below <ref-accountconfig>`.

   * - ``groupConfig``
     - Object
     - N/A
-    - The Group configuration information for this Agent, as an embedded ``groupConfig`` object. (see below)
+    - The Group configuration information for this Agent, as an embedded ``groupConfig`` object.
+For more information see :ref:`below <ref-groupconfig>`.

   * - ``referralMode``
     - String